BlockchainCommons/Research/papers/bcr-2021-002-digest.md

 ## Introduction

 There is often a need to uniquely identify a digital object without having the complete object at hand.
 Digital hashing algorithms take as input any binary data and output a distinct, deterministic, fixed-sized output.
-The output, called a *digest*, is contstructed from every bit of the input (the *digest source*) such that, if even one bit of the source changes, *every* bit of the output is likely to change.
+The output, called a *digest*, is constructed from every bit of the input (the *digest source*) such that, if even one bit of the source changes, *every* bit of the output is likely to change.
 A good hashing algorithm will produce a digest that is statistically random, with the digest bits having an equal probability of being zero or one.
 Yet, the result is deterministic such that a specific digest source will *always* yield the exact same output.

 Hash algorithms are also *one-way* in that there is no possible way to reconstruct the original message from the digest, and yet any object can be hashed and the resulting digest compared to another digest: if the two digests are exactly equal, then it can be trusted to a high degree of certainty that they were produced from the same source.